Sanketdesai305/Rick-Monty/README.md

-Either Download the zip file or run the cmd "git clone <url>" navigate to the project folder and do "npm install" after installing all packages run "ng serve" to see the project live..
+Either Download the zip file or run the cmd "git clone <url>" navigate to the project folder and do "npm install" after installing all packages run "ng serve" to see the project live on http://localhost:4200

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.6.